Elasticity Detection: A Building Block for Internet Congestion Control: Introduction

-There is, however, a major obstacle to deploying delay-based algorithms on the Internet: their throughput is dismal when competing against loss-based senders at a shared bottleneck.
-The reason is that loss-based senders increase their rates until they observe losses, which causes queuing delays to increase; in response to increasing delays, a competing delay-based flow will reduce its rate, hoping to reduce delay.
-The loss-based flow then uses this freed-up bandwidth.
-The throughput of the delay-based flow plummets, but delays don't reduce.
-Because most traffic on the Internet today uses loss-based algorithms, it is hard to justify deploying a delay-based scheme.
+There is, however, a major obstacle to deploying delay-controlling algorithms on the Internet: their throughput is dismal when competing against buffer-filling flows at a shared bottleneck.
+The reason is that buffer-filling senders steadily increase their rates, causing queuing delays to rise; in response to increasing delays, a competing delay-controlling flow will reduce its rate.
+The buffer-filling flow then grabs this freed-up bandwidth.
+The throughput of the delay-controlling flow plummets, but delays don't reduce.
+Because most traffic on the Internet today uses buffer-filling algorithms, it is hard to justify deploying a delay-controlling scheme.

-Is it possible to achieve the low delay of \dcc algorithms whenever possible, while ensuring that their throughput does not degrade in the presence of schemes like Cubic or NewReno?
-This question has received some attention recently, with Copa~\cite{copa} proposing an algorithm with two modes---a ``default'' mode that controls delay but which competes poorly against schemes like Cubic, and a ``TCP-competitive'' mode that has no delay control but that competes more aggressively.
-Copa uses round-trip time (RTT) observations to determine if the RTT time-series is consistent with only other Copa flows sharing the bottleneck (Copa periodically empties network queues); if so, the sender uses the delay-controlled mode, but if not, the sender switches to a TCP-competitive mode.

-We introduce a new, more robust, approach to set the best operating mode.
-Our method explicitly characterizes whether the competing cross traffic is \emph{elastic} or not.
-An elastic sender (or flow) is one that uses feedback from the receiver to increase its rate if it perceives that there is more available bandwidth, and slows down if it perceives an increase in cross traffic (e.g., by being ``ACK clocked'', by reacting to packet losses, etc.).
-Examples include backlogged Cubic, NewReno, Compound, and BBR~\cite{bbr} flows.
-When the cross traffic is elastic, delay-based control is susceptible to poor throughput.
-To cope, it is important to detect this situation and switch to a mode that mimics the behavior of the prevailing cross traffic.

-By contrast, inelastic senders do not attempt to extract all available bandwidth, and run in open-loop fashion independent of cross traffic; examples include short TCP connections, application-limited flows, constant bit-rate streams, and flows that are rate-limited by an upstream bottleneck.
-When the cross traffic is inelastic, delay-based control can achieve high throughput while controlling delays.

-\if 0 Our experiments on more than 25 Internet paths show that scenarios where cross traffic is predominantly inelastic are common.
-Figure~\ref{fig:dsmotivation} shows results from one of these paths.
-The plot shows the average throughput and average delay for Cubic and a \dcc scheme (described in \S\ref{s:nimbus-protocol}) for 100 experiments with each protocol over a three-day period.
-Each experiment ran for 60 seconds.
-The \dcc scheme generally achieves much lower delays than Cubic, with similar throughput.
-This shows that there is an opportunity to significantly improve delays using \dcc algorithms, provided we can detect buffer-filling TCPs and compete with them fairly when needed.